Glossary of comics terminology: Graphic novel

 Graphic novel is a term whose definition is hard to pin down, but usually refers to a self-contained, book-length form.
 Some would have its use restricted only to long-form narratives, while at the other extreme are people who use it as a synonym for "comics" or "comic book".
 Others again define it as a book with a square-bound spine, even if it is a collection of short strips.
 Still others have used the term to distance their work from the negative connotations the terms "comic" or "comic book" have for the public, or to give their work an elevated air.
 Other than in presentation and intent, they hardly differ from comic books.

-Some prefer not use the term "graphic novel" at all.
-Amongst the criticisms are that the use of the word "novel" excludes non-novelistic genres, such as journalism, biography or history.
+Some prefer not to use the term "graphic novel" at all.
+Amongst the criticisms is the fact that the use of the word "novel" excludes non-novelistic genres, such as journalism, biography or history.
 Others believe the term has become too general, a catch-all for all kinds of content, and thus meaningless.

 Towards the close of the 20th century, the three major comics-producing traditions—American, western European (especially the Franco-Belgian), and Japanese—converged in a trend towards book-length comics: the comic album in Europe, the tankōbon in Japan, and the graphic novel in the English-speaking countries.

 Webcomics

 Webcomics, comics published via the Internet on the World Wide Web, have emerged since the beginning of the 21st century.
 As they are not limited by the size and shape of a physical page, they can make use of what Scott McCloud calls the infinite canvas, where the individual comics can make use of different sizes and dimensions.
-Webcomics are also capable of incorporated multimedia elements, such as sound, animation and bigger panels (scrolling panels).
+Webcomics are also capable of incorporating multimedia elements, such as sound, animation and bigger panels (scrolling panels).
 In South Korea, an infinite canvas format caught on called the webtoon.
 A slide show-like format for webcomics was described by French cartoonists Balak in 2010, which he dubbed Turbomedia.

 International comics

 Comics of non-English origin are often referred to by the terms used in those comics' language of origin.
 The most widespread example is when fans of Japanese comics use the term manga, which is also applied to non-Japanese comics done in a Japanese style.
-One also sees BD or bandes dessinées used to refer to Franco-Belgian comics, tebeos in Spain, manhwa and manhua to refer to Korean and Chinese comics respectively, and fumetti to refer to Italian comics, although this term is also used in English to refer to comics whose graphics are made using photographs rather than illustrations.
+One also sees bandes dessinées (BD) used to refer to Franco-Belgian comics, tebeos to refer to Spanish comics, manhwa and manhua to refer to Korean and Chinese comics respectively, and fumetti to refer to Italian comics (although this term is also used in English to refer to comics whose graphics are made using photographs rather than illustrations).